-Thing is, if you have read my posts about diamond color and diamond clarity you certainly know that this is a huge waste of money because you won’t really be able to appreciate these premium grades with your bare eyes, anyway.
+Thing is, if you have read my posts about diamond color and diamond clarity, you already know that this is a waste of money because you won’t really be able to appreciate these premium grades with your bare eyes.

 As you can easily see, the reflection of two pavilions is required to create one heart pattern.

-Now, for one thing you have to be aware that there is no industry standard whatsoever in terms of what a true hearts and arrows diamond actually is.
+Now, for one thing, you have to be aware that there is no industry standard whatsoever in terms of what a true hearts and arrows diamond actually is.

-The truth is that only the left diamond is a true hearts and arrows diamond whereas the right diamond is a near H&A diamond.
-In A1, A2 and A3, the heart is well defined, the gap between the arrow head is clear and distinct, and the clef split at A3 is very marginal.
+The truth is, only the left diamond is a true hearts and arrows diamond whereas the right diamond is a near H&A diamond.
+In A1, A2, and A3, the heart is well defined, the gap between the arrowhead is clear and distinct, and the clef split at A3 is very marginal.

-See the difference for yourself in action: This diamond is a true hearts and arrows diamond which you can see by looking at the hearts and arrows image.
-All hearts are equal, uniform and symmetrical.
-It sparkles very nicely and just like an ideal cut diamond should.
+See it for yourself: The diamond on the left is a true hearts and arrows diamond which you can verify by looking at the hearts and arrows image.
+All hearts are equal, uniform, and symmetrical.
+It sparkles very nicely just like an ideal cut diamond should.

-- There should be eight equal, symmetrical and uniform hearts.
+- There should be eight equal, symmetrical, and uniform hearts.

 - The hearts should be distinct and separated from the arrowheads above.
 Thus, there should be a gap between the hearts and the Vs. The gap should be crisp and clear.

-Generally, the brilliance and fire you see in a diamond depends on the cut.
-However, if there is a lot of light entering the stone the “fine-tuning” of the hearts and arrows patterns will not be able to impact you as much as the pure amount of light return does.
+Generally, the brilliance and fire you see in a diamond depend on the cut, but if there is a lot of light entering the stone, the “fine-tuning” of the hearts and arrows patterns will not be able to impact you as much as the pure amount of light return does.

-Without much light entering the diamond, a H&A diamond will maximize the light return and offer a lot of brilliance and fire.
-H&A diamond are known for sparkling in white and rainbow colors even in rather dark environments.
+Without much light entering, a H&A diamond will maximize the light return and offer a lot of brilliance and fire.
+After all, they are known for sparkling in white and rainbow colors even in rather dark environments.

-The best place in my opinion to get true hearts and arrows diamonds is Brian Gavin Diamonds or Whiteflash!
+The best place, in my opinion, to get true hearts and arrows diamonds is Brian Gavin Diamonds or Whiteflash.
 Both websites were founded by Brian Gavin who is obsessed with hearts and arrows diamonds and only accepts the very best diamonds in his signature series.

-Another great place to get near hearts and arrows diamond which are cheaper is James Allen with their “True Heart signature series”.
-If you are not looking for the ultimate perfection in diamond craftsmanship but rather to get the biggest bang for your buck you should definitely go and check out James Allen “True Hearts” diamonds!
+Another great place to get near hearts and arrows diamond that are cheaper is James Allen with their True Heart signature series.
+If you are not looking for the ultimate perfection in diamond craftsmanship but rather to get the biggest bang for your buck, you should definitely go and check out James Allen “True Hearts” diamonds.